 As a businessperson (or entity), do I need to be registered as a taxpayer, what are the tax regulations and procedures in Ethiopia?

 Yes, every business person or entity should be registered to pay tax and must obtain a taxpayer's identification number (TIN).
-However, each person or entity will have only one TIN.
 For a detailed analysis check our Tax page.

 How can I find information on tenders/bids in Ethiopia?
 How do I participate in a tender/ bid in Ethiopia?